hilal288/svauto/README.md

 After this, you'll be able to use Packer to build O.S.
 Images with Ansible!

-NOTE: You can edit those small scripts and add "--dry-run" to svauto.sh line, this way, it doesn't run Ansible against your localhost, it only outputs Ansible's Inventory and Playbook files.
-Then, you can run "cd ansible/ ; ansible-playbook -i ansible-hosts-XXXX ansible-playbook-XXXX.yml" later, if you want.
+*NOTE: You can edit those small scripts and add "--dry-run" to svauto.sh line, this way, it doesn't run Ansible against your localhost, it only outputs Ansible's Inventory and Playbook files.
+Then, you can run "cd ~/svauto/ansible ; ansible-playbook -i ansible-hosts-XXXX ansible-playbook-XXXX.yml" later, if you want.*

 #### Packer, baby steps